soilwaterfish/.github/profile/README.md

 # Open Science Development - Soil - Water - Fisheries

-This is a organization for housing all language agnostic open source gis and data packages.
+This is a organization for housing all language agnostic open source gis and data packages, tools, etc.

+It is meant to help practitioners get involved with development, communication, and collobartion in a natural resource context.

+This is a Free and Open Source Software repository.
+Everything you see here is meant to be open source.
+With that being said, if you have private information that you can't share and you share, that's on you!

 ## Repo guidelines: